 High-impact training such as sprinting, running, plyometrics, and agility drills can cause severe physical stress to your joints and connective tissues.
 By balancing high-impact exercises such as box jumps with resistance training and low-impact movements, you will strengthen the muscles that protect your joints, to further stabilize and shield them from injury and increased joint pain.
 Low-impact resistance training, will help reduce joint pain before it even starts, especially if you're crossfitting.

 Knee joints are the worst!
-Through a plethora of clinical studies, knee joints have been identified as the highest risk to subsequent injury from high-impact and heavy load bearing exercises [R, R] The meniscus is a C-shaped piece of tough, rubbery cartilage that acts as a shock absorber between your shinbone and thighbone.
+A large body of evidence purports, that knee joints have been identified as the highest risk to subsequent injury from high-impact and heavy load bearing exercises [R, R] The meniscus is a C-shaped piece of tough, rubbery cartilage that acts as a shock absorber between your shinbone and thighbone.
 It can be torn if you suddenly twist your knee while bearing weight on it.
 Competitive athletes are at more risk, whose sports repetitively stress the structures of the knee, and have higher rates of early onset Osteoarthritis [R].
 By incorporating low-impact resistance training to your workout programming, you can help safeguard your joints from increased pain due to physical stress.

 Krill Oil is edible oil, extracted from small crustaceous found in the deep waters of the Antarctic Ocean.
 Krill oil contains high amounts of essential omega-3 fatty acids, (EPA) eicosapentaenoic acid and (DHA) docosahexaenoic. which have been proven to help reduce inflammation and aid in the treatment of chronic inflammatory disease of the joints, such as Rheumatoid arthritis (RA) [R].
 Clinical trials have also shown that Krill Oil can help in treating patients with mild forms of joint and knee pain [R].